Get involved with ICAS

 Get involved with an ICAS board, committee or panel

-ICAS is governed by its Council, which in turn delegates certain responsibilities to a range of boards, committees and panels whose remit covers everything from governance and operations, to qualifications, ethics and policy leadership.
-The composition of these bodies is often broad and varied, aims to reflect the diversity found within the ICAS membership, and can even include lay members.
+ICAS is governed by Council, which in turn delegates certain responsibilities to a range of boards and committees whose remit covers governance and operations, qualifications, ethics and policy leadership.
+In addition, our specialist panels and boards consider matters such as taxation, pensions and charities.
+The composition of all these bodies reflects our diversity, is often broad and varied, aims to capitalise on the expertise that exists across Council and, where permitted by the constitution of the body, the wider ICAS membership.
+In some cases, lay (non-CA) members are also included.

-Getting involved with any of these boards, committees or panels can be a great way to add new insights, skills and expertise to your portfolio.
+Getting involved with any of these boards, committees or panels can be a great way to add new insights, skills and expertise to your portfolio and can be a fantastic networking opportunity.
 Furthermore, you’ll be playing an active hand in shaping the future of both ICAS and the CA profession.

 Get involved with your ICAS Area Network